 Students are admitted to the first-year class on the basis of strong academic performance in a rigorous course of college preparatory study, especially in the areas of math and science; teacher and counselor evaluations; personal characteristics; a strong demonstrated interest in math, science, or engineering; and information provided on the application.
-Information on the application process can be found on the admissions office website at admissions.caltech.edu.
-Students are encouraged to apply online through the Common App or the QuestBridge program.
-For further information on admission, please e-mail ugadmissions@caltech.edu.
+Information on the application process can be found on the admissions office website at www.admissions.caltech.edu.
+Students are encouraged to apply online through the Common Application, the Coalition Application, or the QuestBridge program.
+For further information on admission, please call (626) 395-6341 or e-mail ugadmissions@caltech. edu.
 To be considered for admission, applications to the first-year class must be submitted online by November 1 for Restrictive Early Action or January 3 for Regular Decision.